AnasGhafouri/GitPractise/README.md

 # GitPractise

 I have updated the readme.

+Anas's change to Readme.